yingko123/stock-analysis/README.md

 <br/>

-*For the refactoring execercise, I broke down the nested loop by indexing my variable to elimiate the need to run through a 3000+ rows loop 12 times.*
+*For the refactoring exercise, I broke down the nested loop by indexing my variable to eliminate the need to run through a 3000+ rows loop 12 times.*

 <img src="Resources/Refactored.PNG" width="600px">

 <br/>

-*As a result, the run time for the 2017 and 2018 data set has improved significantly.
-Run time decreased from over 1 second to roughly 200 milliseconds.*
+*The run time of the refactored subroutine improved significantly.
+For the 2017 and 2018 data sets, the run time decreased from over 1 second to roughly 200 milliseconds.*

 <img src="Resources/VBA_Challenge_2017.PNG" width=300px>  <img src="Resources/VBA_Challenge_2018.PNG" width=300px>

 ## Summary
+In situations with a large set of repetitive data, refactoring code can have the potential to improve performance significantly.
+However, refactoring will take programming time, and in cases of small datasets, it may not generate meaningful computing improvements.
+For our dataset, refactoring gave us significant performance improvements since the dataset is quite large with over 3,000 rows, and it has a repeating pattern.